MSU Bee Palooza

 Pollinators & Pollination At MSU

-Michigan is a leader in honey production and in many pollination-dependent fruit and vegetable crops.
+Michigan is home to nearly 500 species of native bees, is a leader in honey production, and produces many pollinator-dependent fruit and vegetable crops.
 MSU Extension provides the latest information on pollinators and pollination including fact sheets from the Smart Gardening Program, webinars, educational seminars, email newsletters, and other online resources.
 Visit the Michigan Pollinator Initiative website for more information and resources for beekeepers, growers, and home gardeners.

 • Home